sebekj/sebekj/README.md

 - Experimental philosophy or ethics of algorithmic systems
 - Responsible applications of AI in governance

-My repositories will reflect ongoing study and application as I prepare for formal graduate training in data science.
+My repositories will reflect ongoing study as I prepare for formal graduate-level training in data science.

 Feel free to reach out at: **sebekj@gmail.com**